-Unlike me, don’t confuse the bread bin with a garbage can when you’re visiting a French person’s home you’ve never been to.
+Unlike me, don’t mistake the bread bin for a garbage can when you’re visiting a French person’s home you’ve never been to.
 These drawers/containers keep bread fresh and sure beat leaving it out on the counter to harden and get stale.
-The next morning with your coffee, pull out your perfectly preserved baguette and slather it in jam.
+The next morning with your coffee, pull out your perfectly preserved baguette, pop it in the toaster, and slather it in jam.
 Yum!

 Any baguette etiquette tips to add?
 How do you eat baguette?